2ChatCo/whatsapp-number-checker/README.md

 For more information about the API in use here, please check [2Chat's developer portal](https://developers.2chat.co/docs/API/WhatsApp/check-number/?ref=gh).

+> [!NOTE]
+> This is the programmatic and fastest way of checking WhatsApp numbers.
+For a non-programmatic option, please check out our [bulk verifier app](https://help.2chat.io/en/articles/8073336-how-to-bulk-verify-if-numbers-have-a-whatsapp-account).

 ## Requisites

 * A 2Chat account.
 You can create one [here](https://app.2chat.io/signup).